MojosBeans100/MS4-spaceport/README.md

 - Password: spaceport_test_password

 # Definitions
 This website is based on a technical concept of accessessing satellite imagery, therefore see below some useful definitions which may be used in this document.
-These definitions can also be found on the Discover website page.
+These definitions and more can also be found on the Discover website page.
 - Pipeline: a pipeline refers to the timeline, or projected plan or schedule, of receiving satellite images.
 Each object in the 'List' model represents a pipeline.
 Pipelines are active if they have not completed all intervals, and complete if all intervals have been completed
-- Interval:
--
+- Interval: the interval describes the time period in which to look for images.
+An interval of 1 day will aim to deliver 1 image per day; an interval of bi-weekly will aim to deliver 1 image every 14 days.
+- AOI:  the Area of Interest is the area/coverage/footprint on Earth the user wants to search for images of

 # UX
 ## Strategy